influxdata/docs-v2/content/influxdb/clustered/reference/cli/influxctl/token/list.md

 weight: 301
 ---

-The `influxctl token list` command lists all database tokens in an InfluxDB Cloud Dedicated cluster.
+The `influxctl token list` command lists all database tokens in an InfluxDB cluster.

 ## Usage